hexagon62/APDoom3BFG/README.md

 makeMaterials `<folder>`               | Command: Make a .mtr file based on PBR naming conventions makeZooMapForModels                    | Command: Makes a Source engine style zoo map with mapobject/models like .blwo, .base et cetera and saves it to maps/zoomaps/zoo_models.map.
 This helps mappers to get a good overview of the trememdous amount of custom models available in Doom 3 BFG by sorting them into categories and arranging them in 3D.
 It also filters models so that only modular models are picked that can be reused in new maps.

----
-# Known Issues <a name="issues"></a>

-* Some lights cause shadow acne with shadow mapping or look off ("Peter panning" problem).
-* Some shadows in the original campaigns might almost disappear due to bad light properties like light center near outside of the bounding box.
-This has been partially fixed by patching those light entities.

----
 # Bug Reports <a name="reports"></a>

 The best way for telling about a bug is by submitting a bug report at our GitHub bug tracker page: